Moosieus/blog/content/paradex.md

 Hybrid search is also possible with pgvector, which I've included a guide for [here](https://hexdocs.pm/paradex/hybrid_search.html).

-## Conclusion

 Overall I'm quite happy with the results!
-I think ParadeDB really offers an operationally simple alternative to ElasticSearch, and I'm impressed with what they've come to offer in just a year of operation.
-When combined with Ecto's capabilities, it makes for an especially cohesive search solution.
+ParadeDB's operationally much more simple than ElasticSearch, and when combined with Ecto, a much more cohesive solution at that.

+## Looking Forward

+* I think the ParadeDB team is making the right choices in terms of technology, licensing (AGPL 3.0), and business growth.

+* Right now ParadeDB still falls short of ElasticSearch in a few ways, but given their progress up to this point, I forsee the gap quickly narrowing.

+* A few months ago, database luminaries Michael Stonebraker and Andrew Pavlo published one of the most [**out for blood**](https://db.cs.cmu.edu/papers/2024/whatgoesaround-sigmodrec2024.pdf) techincal papers I've ever read.
+It starts with a victory lap from Stonebraker having successfully forecasted the success of relational databases, and goes on to critique the current database landscape. (todo: maybe pick up here.)